 6) Chopper One - "A Punk Named Josh"

-This is another little-seen gem (featuring original Weezer guitarist Jason Cropper), but it's worth checking out because its dead-on Breakfast Club parody is waaaay better than the one in that recent stupid JC Penney commercial:
+This is another little-seen gem (featuring original Weezer guitarist Jason Cropper), but it's worth checking out because its dead-on Breakfast Club parody is waaaay better than the one in that stupid JC Penney commercial from a couple years ago.

 9) Pearl Jam - "Jeremy"